da036b97b7c705909d6ffbd2e3349128/ArtlistIO-video-downloader/readme.md

 1. Go to the [Releases](https://github.com/da036b97b7c705909d6ffbd2e3349128/ArtlistIO-stock-footage-extractor/releases) page and download the latest release ZIP.

-2. Open start.bat (automated setup & run).
+2. Open start.bat or start.sh (automated setup & run).

-The batch file will:
+The batch or SH file will:

     - Check if Python is installed

-    - If not, run your Python installer from python_redist/ folder
+    - If not, run your Python installer from redist/ folder

     - Install Pipenv and project dependencies